MrSeekatar/K8sUtils/README.md

 | manifests1.yml         | Creates a deployment, service and ingress with host my-k8s-example1.com |
 | manifests2.yml         | Creates a deployment, service and ingress with host my-k8s-example2.com |

-> `$env:invokeHelmAllowLowTimeouts=1` to allow short timeouts for testing, otherwise will set min to 120s for prehook and 180s for main
+> Set `$env:invokeHelmAllowLowTimeouts=1` to allow short timeouts for testing, otherwise will set minimum to 120s for prehook and 180s for main.
+Setting `$env:TF_BUILD=$true` will simulate running in an Azure DevOps pipeline and change header and footer output.

 ### Tested Scenarios <!-- omit in toc -->